erlete/basic-formation-courses/docs/version-control/git/README.md

 There is a folder called `.git` and it stores information about the repo, but what exactly?
 Basically snapshots of your repository.

 ### Snapshots
-Each time you make a change to a file, git will make a snapshot of the repo, like a screenshot of the actual state of it.
+Each time you make a change to a file, Git will make a snapshot of the repo, like a screenshot of the actual state of it.
 All this snapshots are stored inside `.git`.
 But it will store only the things that have changed.
 If a file hasn't changed it will reference to the last snapshot.

 ![Snapshots](/.media/version-control/git/snapshots.png)